 New York City students are voiceless when it comes to education policy making and governance.
 The DOE should implement recommendations of the Student Voice Working Group, which we helped lead in the spring of 2018.

 • Create a Student Union that brings together representatives from every high school to set a student policy agenda and work alongside DOE leaders on the biggest challenges facing our schools.

 • Hire a Student Voice Director to oversee the Student Union and ensure that students are represented in all major policy conversations.

 • Elect one student from each of the seven field support regions to serve as Student Union Presidents who meet monthly with Chancellor Carranza and represent students at official events.

 New York City is the financial and cultural capital of the country.
 The city and DOE should work together to better leverage the unique opportunities available to students here.

-• Expand the Summer Youth Employment Program to allow every high school student to have a paid summer internship that aligns with their academic interests.
+• Expand the Summer Youth Employment Program to allow every high school student to have a paid summer internship that aligns with their interests.

 • Revamp civics curricula to give all students the opportunity to lead projects that effect change in their schools and communities.

 • Commission an annual Civics Day across all schools that gives students the chance to work with elected officials, public servants, and other civic leaders on the most pressing challenges facing our city.

 • Require advisory classes in every high school where students discuss current events, learn financial literacy, and receive comprehensive sex-ed.

 With 1,800 schools and 1.1 million students, the DOE is a bureaucracy on the scale of many state governments.
 That’s why it should be proactive in building and maintaining transparent systems.